MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/create-nextgen-reporting-solutions.md

 ## Prerequisites

-For this tutorial, you must access the Microsoft Dynamics 365 for Finance and Operations environment, and you must be provisioned as an administrator on the instance.
+For this tutorial, you must access the application environment, and you must be provisioned as an administrator on the instance.

 ## Key concepts
-- Describe the various ways reports can be created and consumed in Finance and Operations
+- Describe the various ways reports can be created and consumed
 - Add interactivity to embedded aggregate reports in forms and workspaces
 - Use framework extensions to customize the parameter experience for SSRS based business documents
 - Export List Page data to create reports with external tools including Microsoft Excel